Back to blog

 What you learn at this layer: are agents being properly cleaned up after tasks, or are you accumulating orphaned sessions?
 How much is context loading costing you per task?
 Which agent types are failing most?
 Is the agent pool sized correctly for your workload?

-Layer 4: Infrastructure Observability
+Layer 4: Infrastructure observability

 The infrastructure layer covers where the agent runs and how the underlying compute performs.
 CPU, memory, network, GPU utilization for AI workloads.
 Latency of the underlying compute.
 Error rates at the infrastructure level.